 Exemption under Section 54

-It is available when there is a long term capital gain on sale of a house property of the NRI.
-The house property may be self occupied or let out.
+It is available when there is a long term capital gain on the sale of house property of the NRI.
+The house property may be self-occupied or let out.
 Please note – you do not have to invest the entire sale receipt, but the amount of capital gains.
 Of course, your purchase price of the new property may be higher than the amount of capital gains.